Welcome to Monaco

 4 nights in Monaco based on twin sharing basis.

 Return airport transfer in Nice on private car.

-Hop on City Tour, Monte Carlo @ night, Prince’s Palace, Grimaldi Royal Family and St Nicholas Cathedral.
+City tour in Monte Carlo, Prince’s Palace, Grimaldi Royal Family & St Nicholas Cathedral on seat in coach.

 Complimentary travel insurance.

 Monaco- Monaco, officially the Principality of Monaco, is a sovereign city-state, country, and microstate on the French Riviera in Western Europe.
 France borders the country on three sides while the other side borders the Mediterranean Sea.
 Monaco is about 15 km from the state border with Italy.

 Monte Carlo is officially an administrative area of the Principality of Monaco, specifically the ward of Monte Carlo/Spélugues, where the Monte Carlo Casino is located.